ekeilty17/ekeilty17.github.io/_posts/billiards-series/2024-03-24-the-basic-physics-of-billiards.md

 <embed src="/svg/the-basic-physics-of-billiards/CB%20Motion.svg" type="image/svg+xml" width="450px" height="500px" />
 </center>

 There are two key stages to the motion of a freely moving CB.
-Initially, the translational velocity and rotational velocity are uncorrolated, which I denote as **sliding**.
-Eventually, the frictional force stabilizes the motion, bringing the translational velocity and rotational velocity in sync with eachother.
-Once this occurs the CB is in the second stage called **rolling** (which is how you intuitively image a ball moving).
+Initially, the translational velocity and rotational velocity are uncorrelated, which I denote as **sliding**.
+Eventually, the frictional force stabilizes the motion, bringing the translational velocity and rotational velocity in sync with each other.
+Once this occurs the CB is in the second stage called **rolling** (which is how you intuitively imagine a ball moving).
 Finally, frictional forces eventually cause the rolling CB to come to a stop.

 Let's do a deeper analysis of these stages.